dadam1026/Recommendation-System/README.md

 Conclusion
 ----------
-* Tencent's WeChat is not successful becuase it has so many people.
+* Tencent's WeChat is not successful becuase it has so many people or sells things.
 Rather, it monetizes its vast user base by providing seamless integration of Search x Social x Commerce x Logistics x Payments x Gaming
-*
+* In the case of Meta/Facebook, the only way to retain and grow its existing user base is to provide them exceptional value beyond the ad business
+* Apple shifted from a hardware focus to a recurring revenue services business -> resulting in multiple expansion -> ~2.5 trillion market cap
+* Regardless of platform, users need a reason to stay.
+Giving them great product recommendations, engaging content, and channels to connect with their networks -> create a "sticky" platform that can fuel company growth

 Additional Resources